Differentiability and Other Properties of the Cosmological Volume Function: Differentiability of the cosmological volume function

 Here $V$ denotes the ``velocity" of the boundary.
 In our case, $\omega = \vol$ is independent of the parameter $s$, so only the boundary term is relevant, and $\Omega(s) = I^-(\gamma(s))$ for some curve $\gamma$.
 Since $\partial I^-(\gamma(s))$ is ruled by null geodesics emanating from $\gamma(s)$, we may obtain the velocity $V$ as a Jacobi field, given that the solutions of the geodesic equation depend smoothly on initial data.
 Care has to be taken when dealing with the null cut locus, but since it has measure zero, it ultimately does not contribute\footnote{This is in contrast with the regular cosmological time function $\tau$, where the timelike cut locus leads to lack of differentiability.
 See also Example~\ref{exam1}.}.
 In any case, we avoid part of these technical details by referring to \cite{CGM16}, but some work is still required to reduce our problem to their setting.

 Let us begin by introducing some notation, following \cite{CGM16}.
 We fix an auxiliary complete Riemannian metric $h$ on $M$.
 By $N_h^-I^+(\CS)$, we denote the bundle of past-directed lightlike $h$-unit vectors with basepoint in $I^+(\CS)$, and by $N_h^-(p)$ we denote its fiber over a point $p$ (i.e.\ the $h$-unit past lightcone at $p$).
+We identify each element $X \in N_h^-I^+(\CS)$ with the unique null geodesic $\gamma$ parametrized by $h$-arclength such that $\dot\gamma(0) = X$.
 The first step is to ensure that the domain of integration varies continuously with respect to the parameter.

 \begin{lemma} The function $t_\CS \colon N_h^- I^+(\CS) \to [0,\infty)$ given by

 is continuous. \end{lemma}

 \begin{proof} Let $\gamma_i \colon [0,\infty) \to M$ be a sequence of past-directed null half-geodesics parametrized by $h$-arclength such that $\gamma_i(0) \to \gamma(0)$ and $\dot\gamma_i(0) \to \dot\gamma(0)$ as $i \to \infty$.
 First, we show that $t_\CS$ is uniformly bounded above along the sequence $\gamma_i$.
 To this end, let $p$ be such that $\gamma(0) \in I^-(p)$.
 Then, since $I^-(p)$ is open, also $\gamma_i(0) \in I^-(p)$ for all $i$ large enough.
 By global hyperbolicity, the set $K = J^-(p) \cap J^+(\CS)$ is compact, and $(M,g)$ is non-totally imprisoning.
 Hence, the $h$-length of causal curves in $K$ is uniformly bounded above.
 This puts an upper bound on $t_\CS$.